 Heating Controls

-Building regulations state that your heating system requires a minimum set of controls and these are boiler interlock, room and hot water thermostats and a timer/programmer.
+Building regulations specify that your heating system must include a minimum set of controls: boiler interlock, room and hot water thermostats, and a timer/programmer.

 Boiler Interlock

-Boiler interlock isn’t a physical control device.
-Instead it describes how the system has been wired.
-It’s a wiring arrangement that prevents your boiler from heating your home when there’s no need for it, for example, if the temperature that you set on the thermostat has been reached.
-Without interlock, the boiler would be on when timed regardless of the temperature of the dwelling, which could waste a lot of energy.
+Boiler interlock is not a physical control device but rather a wiring arrangement that prevents your boiler from heating your home unnecessarily.
+For example, it ensures that the boiler does not operate when the temperature set on the thermostat has been reached.
+Without interlock, the boiler could run based solely on the timer, regardless of the indoor temperature, leading to significant energy waste.

 Thermostats

-A hot water cylinder thermostat is similar but instead works by sensing the temperature of the water inside the hot water cylinder.
-Once the hot water is at the desired temperature it sends a signal to the central heating pump and boiler via the programmer to stop heating the water zone.
+The hot water cylinder thermostat operates similarly but monitors the temperature of the water inside the hot water cylinder.
+Once the water reaches the desired temperature, it sends a signal to the central heating pump and boiler via the programmer to stop heating the water.

 Programmable Timer

-1. Space Heating Zones (i.e. your radiators for heating your rooms)
+1. Space Heating Zone/s (e.g., radiators for room heating)

-The separation of space heating and domestic hot water controls into zones will also allow you to set each zone to operate for required periods only.
-For example: you can set your boiler to switch on automatically before you wake in the morning to heat water for showers without turning on the central heating.
+This zoning enables you to set each area to operate only as needed.
+For instance, you can program your boiler to turn on automatically before you wake up to heat water for showers without activating the central heating.

 Pricing